Albemarle County Public Schools

 Albemarle County Public Schools (ACPS) is a school district serving Albemarle County, Virginia.
 Its headquarters are in the City of Charlottesville.
 ACPS serves approximately 14,000 students in preschool through grade 12 in Albemarle County, Virginia, the sixth largest county by area in the Commonwealth of Virginia.
 A diverse locality of 726 square miles in the heart of Central Virginia, Albemarle County is a blend of primarily rural, but also suburban and urban settings.

-The current Superintendent, Dr. Matthew S. Haas, was appointed by the Albemarle County School Board in July 2018.
+The current Superintendent, Matthew S. Haas, was appointed by the Albemarle County School Board in July 2018.

+Governance

+ACPS is governed by a 7-member school board.
+6 members are elected by the county's 6 magisterial districts, while one at-large member is elected by the entire county.
+Elections are held on odd-numbered years, and members serve staggered 4-year terms.

+If a vacancy occurs, the board appoints a new member to serve until the next election.
+A special election may be held if necessary.